Overview

 Why Contribute to Both a Limited Use FSA and an HSA?

-If you participate in the $1,600 Deductible or $2,500 Deductible Plans, you can maximize your tax savings by using a Limited Use FSA along with your HSA, especially if you expect significant dental or vision expenses.
+If you participate in the $1,500 Deductible or $2,500 Deductible Plans, you can maximize your tax savings by using a Limited Use FSA along with your HSA, especially if you expect significant dental or vision expenses in 2024.

 For example, if you plan to have major expenses for things like crowns, dental implants or LASIK surgery, consider using the Limited Use FSA first to pay for those expenses.